viper-010/Python_YT/03-Modules-and-Pip/Tutorial.md

 ---

-## What is conda?
+## What is Conda?

-- conda is a powerful package manager and environment manager, used mostly in data science.
+- Conda is a powerful package manager and environment manager, used mostly in data science.
 - It comes with the Anaconda distribution, which includes Python, R, and 100+ popular data science packages.
 - It can install both Python libraries and non-Python dependencies (like system libraries).